 Main refinancing operation: a regular open market operation executed by the Eurosystem in the form of a reverse transaction.
-Main refinancing operations are conducted through weekly standard tenders and normally have a maturity of two weeks.
+Main refinancing operations are conducted through weekly standard tenders and as of 10 March 2004 they normally have a maturity of one week.